Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Example 2: Low-Latency DASH, and Combination of Interface-1 and Interface-2 ## {##example-2}

 A second example is given in Figure 11.
-It constitutes the reference workflow for live chunked CMAF under development by DASH-IF and DVB.
+It constitutes the reference workflow for live chunked CMAF developed by DASH-IF and DVB.
 In this workflow, a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open-source encoder/packager running on a server.
 Alternatively, a file resource may be used.
-In this workflow, the encoder functions as the ingest source.
+In this workflow, the encoder functions as the [=ingest source=].
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (i.e., "[=prft=]").
-In this case, the ingest source implements Interface-2 DASH Ingest.
-But, as in this case the DASH presentation uses CMAF, the media and track constraints of Interface-1 are also satisfied.
+In this case, the ingest source implements Interface-1 and Interface-2 based ingest at once.
 By also resending CMAF headers in case of failures both interfaces may be satisfied.

 The origin server is used to pass the streams to the client and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the clients.
 The example client is DASH.js and a maximum end-to-end latency of 3500 ms is targeted.

-This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
-This exploits the synergies between the two interfaces defined in this document hence the ingest between FFmpeg and the origin server may implement both interfaces simultaneously or only Interface-2.

-To receive the stream as a CMAF Ingest for re-packaging at the origin the following steps can be applied.
-This is the case where Interface-1 and Interface-2 are used interchangeably, hence, the live encoder can ingest to an origin that supports Interface-2 with CMAF formatting, including the requirements from Interface-1.

-   1. Ignore the DASH manifest
-   2. Ignore the segment names, only look at the relative path to identify the stream names
-   3. Ignore the HTTP Delete commands
+In some cases URI rewrite rules are needed to achieve the compatibility between Interface-1 and Interface-2.
+For example, the DASH segment naming structure can be used to derive the explicit Streams() keywords. ???

 The approaches for authentication and DNS resolution are similar for the two interfaces, as are the track formatting in case CMAF is used.
 This example does not use timed metadata.
-The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF Ingest specification.
-The origin server can then be used to re-package or re-encrypt the streams.
-To receive the stream as a DASH Ingest in this workflow, the steps described in DASH Ingest can be applied.
+The ingest source may resend the CMAF header or initialization segment in case of connection failures to conform to the CMAF Ingest specification.

 Figure 11: DASH-IF/DVB reference live chunked CMAF workflow.
 <figure> <img
 src="Images/DiagramXI.png" /> </figure>

-# List of Changes from the First Version (2020) # {#changes}
+# List of Changes # {#changes}

-TBC.
+v1: April 2020
+v1.1: April 2021

+Technical updates completed for CMAF Ingest (Interface-1) in v1.1:

+    1. section on encoder synchronization added see issues 126 and 140
+    2. restriction single segment per post restriction see issue 112
+    3. text on encoder input loss issue 113
+    4. guidance on the manifest formatting see issue 111
+    5. reference to MPEG-B part 18 for timed metadata track see issue 31
+    6. emsg time is leading clarification see issue 129
+    7. brand for last segment see issue 114
+    8. deprecate the usage of mfra to close ingest #124
+    9. allow common encryption of media tracks #117
+    10. text on requesting segments from third server #119
+    11. swap priority preferred sample entry to hev1/avc3 #115
+    12. additional clarification on SCTE-35 carriage #128 #133 #130 #121 #127
+    13. prft box text added and made a requirement #116
+    14. guidelines for constant duration timed metadata #145
+    15. text on conversion MPEG-2 TS to DASH timeline #131

+Editorial updates completed in v1.1:

+    1. Capitalization errors, cross references fixed, replaced some terms
+    2. for consistency, change references to IETF specifications
+    3. POST_URL vs publishing url
+    4. clean up the informative sections a bit
+    5. update the diagrams including fixes
+    6. some text from the examples removed to be inline with the current version

 # Acknowledgements # {#contributors}

 We thank the contributors from the following companies for their comments and
-support: Huawei, Akamai, BBC R&D, CenturyLink, Microsoft, Unified Streaming, Facebook, Hulu, Comcast, ITV, Qualcomm, Tencent, Samsung, MediaExcel, Harmonic, Sony, Arris, Bitmovin, DSR and AWS Elemental.
+support: Huawei, Akamai, BBC R&D, CenturyLink, Microsoft, Unified Streaming, Facebook, Hulu, Comcast, ITV, Qualcomm, Tencent, Samsung, MediaExcel, Harmonic, Sony, Arris, Bitmovin, ATEME, EZDRM, DSR, Broadpeak and AWS Elemental.

 # URL References # {#url-references}